yjh-jy/dsa3101-bank-marketing-group-1/behavioural_patterns/README.md

 ## Description of Datasets Used

-- **customers**
-  Contains demographic, financial, and account information for each customer.
+- **customers:** Contains demographic, financial, and account information for each customer.

-- **loans:**
-  Details of loans taken by customers, including loan amounts, purposes, and repayment dates.
+- **loans:** Details of loans taken by customers, including loan amounts, purposes, and repayment dates.

-- **products:**
-  Information about the products each customer holds, such as investment products, credit cards, personal loans, fixed deposits, and insurance.
+- **products:** Information about the products each customer holds, such as investment products, credit cards, personal loans, fixed deposits, and insurance.

-- **transactions:**
-  Transactional data, capturing transaction type, amount, and date for each customer.
+- **transactions:** Transactional data, capturing transaction type, amount, and date for each customer.

-- **digital_usage**
-  Tracks customers' usage of digital platforms, including mobile app and web account activity, login frequency, and time spent on these platforms.
+- **digital_usage:** Tracks customers' usage of digital platforms, including mobile app and web account activity, login frequency, and time spent on these platforms.

 ## Methodology